-ENVIRONMENT & LEISURE

-STREETS, SPACES & LANDSCAPE
+ENVIRONMENT & LEISURE STREETS, SPACES & LANDSCAPE

-Highlight on the map the OPEN SPACES that people use for leisure and recreation in $Ilminster, and what use these \ {\tt AMENITIES} \ provide for the \ {\tt COMMUNITY...}$
+Highlighton the map the OPEN SPACES that people use for leisure and recreation in liminater, and what use these AMENITIES provide for the CONOMUNITY...

-- who uses these spaces and why? - what purpose the spaces serve- i.e. sport, quiet contemplation, recreation short familiar walks within and around the town with family, friends or dog! - the wider landscape setting of Ilminster and important views of Countryside - important private gardens - public realm and civic spaces such as the churchyard and market place
+- who uses these spaces and why? - what purpose the spaces serve.
+I.e. sport, quiet contemplation, recreation shert familiar walks within and around the town with family, friends or degt the wider landscape setting of liminster and important views of Countryside - Important private gardens - public realm and civic spaces such as the churchyard and market place think about: